fawnoculus/NTM-Fabric/README.md

 Depending on how development plays out some features from [NTM-Space](https://github.com/JameH2/Hbm-s-Nuclear-Tech-GIT/tree/space-travel-twopointfive) (JameH2's fork of HBM's) may also be implemented.

 ## DISCLAIMERS
-1. I am not in any way associated with HBM (aka Bob), I am developing this Recreation purely because I liked HBM's NTM and at some point thought "Wow, this would be really cool in newer Versions"
+1. I am not in any way associated with HBM (aka Bob), I am developing this Recreation purely because I liked HBM's NTM and at some point thought "Wow, this would be really cool in newer Versions!"
 2. NTM-Fabric is not even remotely finished!
   Most Features are still missing, unfinished, unpolished or barely functioning.
   There will be no release of mod on Modrinth / CurseForge until It is at least in a *"playable"* State
-3. Don't bother contributors of the original mod with problems of this one! (technically not a disclaimer but still, don't do it)
+3. Don't bother contributors of the original mod with problems of this one!
+(We don't want to bother them with hundreds of unnecessary Bug Reports)

 ## Installing NTM-Fabric
 In the future there may also be Releases on Modrinth & CurseForge.